-The WEDUSEA model uses a 3-2-1 constraint system to represent the movements of a structure in threedimensional space.
+The standard practice modelling BBD Buoy restraints is to use a 3-2-1 constraint system to represent the movements of a structure in three-dimensional space.
 This system involves constraining certain degrees of freedom while leaving others free.
 The system is based on the idea that a structure can move in six degrees of freedom, and it is not always necessary to model all of them.
 The Robot model and Ansys model shown in Fig. 6 both employ the 3-2-1 constraint system, with the support at point 1 in both models constrained in all three directions of freedom.
 However, the X and Y axes are flipped in the Robot model, with point 2 constrained translationally in the Y and Z axes and point 3 constrained translationally in only the Y axis.

-Fig. 6.
-3-2-1 constraint systems for Robot model and WEDUSEA model.
+Fig. 6 3-2-1 constraint systems for Robot model.